adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 ## EBS volume
 <details>
-<summary> Q. what is EBS volume and its use. </summary>
-<summary>What is EBS volume and its use?</summary>
+<summary>Q: What is EBS volume and its use?</summary>

-EBS volumes are like USB sticks for EC2, providing persistent block storage.
+**EBS volumes** are like USB sticks for EC2, providing persistent block storage.
 They remain intact even after the associated EC2 instance is terminated.
-EBS volumes can be dynamically attached to or detached from EC2 instances, allowing for flexible storage management. <br>
+EBS volumes can be dynamically attached to or detached from EC2 instances, allowing for flexible storage management.

 - **Per AZ:** EBS volumes are specific to an Availability Zone.
-- **Attachment:** Can be mounted to multiple EC2 instances but attached to only one instance at a time. <br>
+- **Attachment:** Can be mounted to multiple EC2 instances but attached to only one instance at a time.

 ### Exam Tips:
 - **Incremental Nature of Snapshots:** Understand that EBS snapshots are incremental.
 After the initial snapshot, only the changed data blocks are stored in subsequent snapshots.
 - **Data Restoration:** When restoring a volume from a snapshot, the new volume will be an exact replica of the original volume at the time the snapshot was taken.